Soyandroid/suspect/README.md

 - Convert .sus to .c2s
     - The header is placeholder, as CHUNITHM apparently ignores it.
-    - The footer is placeholder, because I am lazy and I'm not sure if CHUNITHM cares about it.
+    - The footer is placeholder, because I am lazy CHUNITHM doesn't seem to care about it.
 - Render .sus to text
     - Basically just serves as a validity check for .sus files